Hands-on Gear Review

 Compare approach shoes ratings side-by-side >

-Cons: Not great at edging, a little bulky when put in a backpack
+Cons: Limited climbing ability, a little bulky when put in a backpack

 Compare top rated competitors side-by-side >